kdm9/kmer-distance-workshop/02-kWIP-and-mash.md

 ## Mash distances

 For some reason, one needs to give `mash dist` the sketch file twice to get pairwise distances (it expects a database and query).
-The `-t` option make mash output a format which is more easily loaded into R.
+The `-t` option makes mash output a format which is more easily loaded into R (similar to kWIP's).

 ```bash
 mash dist                  \